-The Office of Residential Life advances the mission of Siena College by fostering a safe and healthy campus living environment where a culture of mutual respect and personal responsibility enhance intellectual growth and success.
+The Office of Community Living advances the mission of Siena College by fostering a safe and healthy campus living environment where a culture of mutual respect and personal responsibility enhance intellectual growth and success.

-The Office of Residential Life will provide best-practice models of residential living communities that support students’ intellectual success and also provide formative, co-curricular opportunities for social, cultural, ethical, and spiritual learning and growth.
+The Office of Community Living will provide best-practice models of residential living communities that support students’ intellectual success and also provide formative, co-curricular opportunities for social, cultural, ethical, and spiritual learning and growth.

 Objectives and Student Learning Outcomes